HUST-NingKang-Lab/GAN-GMHI/README.md

 ## Scripts
 The source codes used to reproduce all the results of this study is available at the `/scripts` directory.
 ## Demo
 To remove the batch effects between samples from different studies, we used the GAN approach.
-This example will show you the entire batch effect removal process, all files and script is avaiable at the `/demo` directory.The batch effect removal (BER) process including two steps.
+This example will show you the entire batch effect removal process, all files and scripts are avaiable at the `/demo` directory.The batch effect removal (BER) process including two steps.

 First step, running the scipt `demo/GAN4BER.py` for each phenotype (disease) and this script will generate a taxonomy abundance table that the batch effect has been removed.
 Here, five diseases contains samples from multiple studies, including "CRC", "Crohns disease", "Obesity", "Overweight", and "T2D".
 Running the following commands.
 ```bash